Rite of Christian Initiation of Adults

 Ideally, preparation for this sacrament follows at least two years of high school religious education either in the parish program or Catholic high school.

 Some adults who have been baptized may also feel drawn to complete their initiation into the Catholic faith through the Sacrament of Confirmation.
 This process gives personal attention to the specific needs of the adult candidate so that they can enter fully into the preparation process.
-Please contact the Religious Education for more details.
+Please contact Sr. Jolene at the Rectory for more details.

 Procedure at St. John's